On moduli spaces of positive scalar curvature metrics on highly connected manifolds: Consequences of Ebin's slice theorem

-For \(g'\in N\), \(\Iso(g')\) is conjugated in \(\Diff(M)\) to a subgroup of \(\Iso(g)\) (see \cite[Theorem 8.1]{MR0267604}).
-Furthermore, it follows from the proof of that theorem that the minimal stratum in \(N\), i.e. the set of those metrics in \(N\) whose isometry group is conjugated to \(\Iso(g)\), is given by \(V\times D(E)^{\Iso(g)}\).
-In particular, maps from finite dimensional manifolds to \(N\) can be made transverse to the minimal stratum.
+Note, moreover, that \(\mathcal{R}\) and \(\mathcal{M}\) can be split into strata which consist of metrics with the same isometry group up to conjugation in \(\Diff(M)\).
+As a consequence of the slice theorem, for every \(g'\in \Phi(U\times S)\), \(\Iso(g')\) is conjugated in \(\Diff(M)\) to a subgroup of \(\Iso(g)\) (see \cite[Theorem 8.1]{MR0267604}).
+Furthermore, it follows from the proof of that theorem that the minimal stratum in \(\Phi(U\times S)\), i.e. the set of those metrics in \(\Phi(U\times S)\) whose isometry group is conjugated to \(\Iso(g)\), is given by \(\Phi(U\times S^{\Iso(g)})\).
+Since the vector space \(F\) from above has infinite dimension, it follows from Lemma~\ref{sec:transversality} that maps from finite dimensional manifolds to \(\Phi(U\times S)\) can be made transverse to the minimal stratum.